How to make this easy DIY Indian corn wreath with mini corn cobs to add a touch of fall to your front door.

 I used more fishing line to hang it on our front door.
 It’s big and heavy so I made sure that I took care to secure it so it wouldn’t fall off the door.

-I’m so happy that I was finally able to create the wreath that I’ve been wanting to make, and that it was so easy to do.
-Happy Fall, ya’ll!!!
+I’m so happy that I was finally able to create the autumn wreath that I’ve been wanting to make, and that it was so easy to do.
+It will be perfect come Thanksgiving, too!

 Don’t forget to check out all of the beautiful fall inspiration this week for the Fall Ideas Tour.
 So many great fall decorating ideas featuring mantels, tablescapes, wreaths, DIY/crafts and porches.